 .
 Though the film was only a modest financial success, it sparked a mad scramble among producers and directors to spearhead the ravishing redhead's next project.

 Although her career started to look bleak with numerous flops, the turn of the century breathed new air into Kidman.
-Her starring role in The Others was the sleeper hit of the summer, and her performance opposite Ewan McGregor in the musical Moulin Rouge earned her her first Academy Award nomination for Best Actress as well as a Golden Globe.
+Her starring role in The Others was the sleeper hit of the summer, and her performance opposite Ewan McGregor in the musical Moulin Rouge! earned her her first Academy Award nomination for Best Actress as well as her second Golden Globe award.

 In August 2001, she and Cruise were divorced after he developed a relationship with Vanilla Sky co-star Penélope Cruz.
 Kidman's career continued to blossom, however, winning a third Golden Globe, a BAFTA award and an Oscar for her performance in The Hours (2001).
 In 2003, she received another Golden Globe nomination for her work in Cold Mountain (2003).

-In June 2006, she married fellow Australian, country superstar Keith Urban.
+In June 2006, Nicole married fellow Australian, country superstar Keith Urban.
 Their first child, a daughter named Sunday Rose Kidman Urban, was born on July 7, 2008 in Nashville.
 Nicole then starred in The Paper Boy (2012) and in Room 237 (2013) alongside Tom Cruise.
-She then starred in The Railway Man (2014) and Before I Go to Sleep (2014).
-Most recently, she starred alongside Julia Roberts in Secret in Their Eyes (2015), alongside Colin Firth and Jude Law in Genius(2016), and alongside Dev Patel and Rooney Mara in Lion (2016).
+She then starred in The Railway Man (2014), Before I Go to Sleep (2014), alongside Julia Roberts in Secret in Their Eyes (2015), alongside Colin Firth and Jude Law in Genius(2016), and alongside Dev Patel and Rooney Mara in Lion (2016).
 For her work in the latter, she received numerous nominations for Best Performance By An Actress in a Supporting Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.

 * 2002 Actress in a Leading Role Oscar winner for The Hours.